krishanthisera/istio-certman-poc/README.md

 *Note that the Terraform implementation required to be optimised (this is quite a static implementation) since the implementation is focused on the maximum readability for learning*

 *In a scenario where you need to scale the EKS.
-Change the note count.*
+Change the node count.*

 # Dependencies
 1. Terraform